Dutton River: Geography

 The Flinders River flows through from south-east to south-west.
 Dutton River (the watercourse) rises in the locality and forms part of the western boundary before flowing south-west to join the Flinders.
 The stream known as Stawell River or Cambridge Creek rises in the locality and flows west to the Woolgar River, a tributary of the Flinders.

-The Flinders Highway passes briefly through the southern extremity of the locality.
+The locality has the following mountains (from north to south):